christopherAlberts/Captains-Log/README.md

 **_Space: the final frontier.
 These are the voyages of the starship Enterprise..._**

 This is a cool lightweight daily systems loger.
-Find out what is really happening inside your PC!
+Find out what's really happening inside your PC!

 ## Wanna Try It Out, It's only logical? ##